About Us

 At Ombudsman Toronto, we hold the City of Toronto accountable to the people it serves—you.

-As an office of last resort, we usually get involved after someone has raised their concerns with the City and received a final response.
-We review what happened, how the City responded and whether the process was fair.
+As an office of last resort, we usually only get involved after someone’s brought their concerns to the City and received a final response.
+We then review what happened, how the City responded and whether the process was fair.

-When we find unfairness, we make clear, practical recommendations to resolve issues and improve services.
-We address both individual complaints and broader systemic issues.
+If we find the City acted unfairly, we provide clear, practical recommendations to resolve the issue and improve services.
+We handle both individual complaints and systemic issues affecting the public.

 “You make a difference because you allow people an opportunity to be heard.
 And you remind a big publicly funded institution that policy impacts real people and that they can do better.”